gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 designed for scientific communication but might help avoid overspecialized wording.

+## Best practices
+### Support software versions
+When Gatsby commits to support a specific version of software (e.g. Node 6 and up), this is reflected in documentation.
+Gatsby documentation should be usable by all people on supported software, which means we don't introduce any commands or practices that can't be used by people on versions we've committed to support.
+In rare circumstances, we'll consider mentioning a newly introduced command or practice as side notes.

+For example, npm 5.2.0 (which comes with Node 8) introduced a command called `npx` that is not available for versions of Node below 8.
+Since Gatsby supports Node 6 and up, documentation should only introduce `npx` as an optional command in a note like so:

+> npm 5.2.0--bundled with Node 8--introduced a command called `npx`.
+Gatsby supports Node 6 and up, so we introduce `npx` here as an optional command for users of npm 5.2.0 or greater.

+### Share best practices whenever possible
+When there are multiple ways to complete a task, the docs should explain the following:
+1. The most fundamental way of completing the task
+2. The most common way of completing a task
+3. The best way to complete the task on the lowest supported versions of software
+4. The best practice and why is it the best (if different than 3)
+5. Any tips on how to pick an option

+For example, `gatsby-image` is a component that includes Gatsby best practices for handling images, yet there are more fundamental and common ways of handling them.
+Documentation ought to make the best practice clear in addition to the most common and fundamental ways.

 ## The difference between tutorials and docs

 The main tutorial at `/tutorial/` is optimized for users who are not experts in React and/or JavaScript, and therefore has a different purpose, tone, and style than the docs.
 The docs at `/docs/` are optimized for those with intermediate to expert mastery with React and JavaScript.